 Uncertainty in vector bionomics and behaviours have necessitated several assumptions in this modelling framework.
 These unknowns, and the sampling structure designed to compensate for them, introduce substantial uncertainty into the results.
 While a level of uncertainty is expected, with further data on the vector and its role in transmission this can be substantially reduced.
-Some of the most important vector parameters identified by the model to influence the impact of An. stephensi invasion and its control are listed in Table 5 whilst results from a univariate sensitivity analyses showing how mosquito bionomics influence post-An. stephensi malaria incidence is given in Appendix Figure 7.
+Some of the most important vector parameters identified by the model to influence the impact of An. stephensi invasion and its control are listed in Additional File Table 6 whilst results from a univariate sensitivity analyses showing how mosquito bionomics influence post-An. stephensi malaria incidence is given in Additional File Figure 7.
 We also list the important factors determining intervention effectiveness, many of which will depend on the level of effort deployed.
 An understanding of the price of these different levels of effort will allow further refinement of the cost-effectiveness analyses.

-Appendix Table 5.
+Additional File Table 6.
 Key parameters influencing modelling results and the aspects of mathematical modelling they inform.